AlfrescoArchive/alfresco-support-tools/readme.txt

 Special thanks to:
 Mike Farman for his support on this project and parts of the code.
 Marco Mancuso for his help on the development.
-Jamie Allison for his code review and "polish".
+Jamie Allison for his code review and "polish" and improvements.
 Will Abson for his useful advice.
 Also to the creators of Smoothie Charts: http://smoothiecharts.org/ the library from which was quite useful and fun to use

+VERSION HISTORY:

+1.0 Initial Working version, some UI adjustments needed.
+1.1 Code Reviewed and commited to GitHub
+1.2 UI improvements by Jamie Allison, added ajax to some webscripts for automation ("Active Sessions")
+    Changed the general aspect of the "Scheduled Jobs" section, New tabs abd buttons on "Threaddumps" Automated dist generation with Ant.